The workstation details page, accessible from Production planning -> Workstations, shows the configuration and information of a workstation.

 - Default worker – it is possible to set a worker/department, or several, that works at this workstation by default.
 This setting has priority over what is defined in a routing.

 - When a manufacturing order is created, the operation is automatically assigned to the worker that is set as the default.

 - If no default worker is set at the workstation, the operation is assigned to the worker set in the routing.

 - If no worker is set in the routing nor in the workstation, the operation is assigned to the worker assigned to manufacturing order.

-- Maintenance cycle - the maintenance cycle in hours and/or in parts processed after which the workstation should be maintained.
+- Maintenance cycle - the maintenance cycle in working hours, parts processed and/or days since the last maintenance, after which the workstation should be maintained.
 If the cycles are defined, Maintenance done checkbox becomes available, which resets the maintenance counter.
 Available if the Maintenance Management System functionality is enabled.